elbywan/wretch/README.md

 *Used at "response time" like a catcher.*

-Catch an AbortError and perform the callback.
+Catches an AbortError and performs the callback.

 ### Performance API (experimental)